Adeline0415/Wallistic/README.md

 ## Wallistic App Feature Demos Video

-(Adjust the video picture value to 720 to make the video clearer)
+(You can adjust the video picture value to 720 to make the video clearer)

 - [Create account or login](https://drive.google.com/file/d/1kWUgL0CWFrdEpIgBRkYzRu5VtG9fN-P1/view?usp=sharing)